 04/30/2009.
 Remarks by Ray Watkins: "Frank N. Piasecki worked as a mechanic for Kellett and Platt-LePage and in 1942 formed the P-V (P for Piasecki, V for Venzie) Engineering Forum with like-minded rotary wing engineers Harold Venzie, Elloit Daland and Don Myer.
 The company was incorporated in 1943.
 Piasecki was the first person to obtain a US civil helicopter pilot's license in February 1944.

+In 1946 the company name was changed to the Piasecki Helicopter Corporation.
 All testing was completed by early 1947 and a production orders placed for 20 HRP-1’s (111809 to 111828) in two batches of ten aircraft."